Logarithmic motivic homotopy theory: Properties of logarithmic motivic spaces and spectra

-sending $x_i/t$ to $x_i$ for $1\leq i\leq n$ and $t$ to $0$ for the first one and to $1$ for the second one.
-By \eqref{Ori.36.4}, these can be written as the homomorphisms

-sending $x_i$ to $x_i$ for $1\leq i\leq n$ and $t$ to $0$ for the first one and to $1$ for the second one.
-These correspond to the zero section and one section, respectively. \end{proof}

 \begin{thm} Suppose $S=\Spec{k}$, where $k$ is a perfect field that admits resolution of singularities.
-If $f\colon Y\to X$ is an admissible blow-up in $\SmlSm/S$, then $M(f)$ is an equivalence in $\infC$. \end{thm} \begin{proof} By resolution of singularities, there exists an admissible blow-up $Y'\to X$ along a smooth center that factors through $f$.
+If $f\colon Y\to X$ is an admissible blow-up in $\SmlSm/S$, then $f$ is an equivalence in $\inflogH(k)$. \end{thm} \begin{proof} By resolution of singularities, there exists a sequence of admissible blow-ups $Y_n\to \cdots \to Y_1\to X$ along smooth centers such that the composite morphism $Y_n\to X$ factors through $f$.
 As in \cite[Propositions 7.6.4, 7.6.6]{logDM}, one shows that the classes of admissible blow-ups along smooth centers and admissible blow-ups in $\SmlSm/S$ satisfy a calculus of right fractions.
 To finish the proof, we appeal to \cite[Lemma C.2.1]{logDM}. \end{proof}